NoraNieskens/MB2_submission/README.md

-MB2  submission

-Title          : Analyse Tree species composition with time-series multispectral data
+Analyse tree species composition with time-series multispectral data

 Purpose        : This Script is written as a final project for the Programming and Geostatistical Analysis course (Eagle master programm, teacher Dr. Martin Wegmann

 Author         : Nora Nieskens

-Data           : Field data: Vascular plant species identity and their cover on each plot for Steigerwald and Uniforest (Source: ), Landcover raster based on Sentinel 2 from 2016 (Source: mundialis GmbH & Co.
+Field data:      Vascular plant species identity and their cover on each plot for Steigerwald and Uniforest (Source: )

+Satellite data : Sentinel 2 multi-temporal composite (will be generated in the script) of 10.05.2017, 19.07.2017 and 23.08.2017
+Landcover raster based on Sentinel 2 from 2016, 10m spatial resolution (Source: mundialis GmbH & Co.
 KG)
-                 Satellite data : Sentinel 2 data 2017: multi-temporal composite (will be generated in the script) of 10.05.2017,19.07.2017 and 23.08.2017

 Output         : Spatial predicition of community composition (NDMS1, NDMS2) and species richness